moysklad/api-remap-1.2-doc-in/source/includes/_restrictions.md

 - Contact Kladana technical support to restore API access.
 - Reactivate webhooks yourself (no technical support contact required).

+JSON API has price restrictions.
+The user has access to the functionality in accordance with the current subscription plan.

 These rules may be updated or changed without prior notice.
 Please refer to this documentation for the latest information.